-The 2019 Program Year is the fifth and final year of the 2015-2019 Consolidated Plan.
+The 2020 Program Year is the first year of the 2020-2024 Consolidated Plan.
 To assess the progress Washington County has made in this program year, it is important to understand the priorities, objectives, and goals that were established for the reporting period.